-"Meet the six-piece band who are not only turning heads with the confident glide in their stride; they're literally bulletproof” - Paul Sexton (Sunday Times)
+"Meet the five-piece band who are not only turning heads with the confident glide in their stride; they're literally bulletproof” - Paul Sexton (Sunday Times)

 Hardwicke Circus are fast building a reputation as the most exciting band to emerge from the UK in recent years.
 Having gained a large internet following, and fans all over the UK through playing countless live shows, this band has what it takes to go all the way.